 - Start writing your script.
 Sorting through your tracks has probably already helped you figure out what direction to take and what the story is going to say, but it can be helpful to talk to your editor or other people to help you solidify your thoughts.
 Laying your cuts into order and then writing your script in order can also be useful.

 - Write a gripping anchor intro.
 This is the set up to your script and how the announcer will grab the listeners’ attention, a taste of what’s to come leaving them wanting more information.

-- Treat your script like a story; it should have a solid begining, engaging middle and satisfying end.
-You may only have provide loose points for a flexible talk based show or a word for word script for heavier news show.
+- Treat your script like a story; it should have a solid beginning, engaging middle and satisfying end.
+You may only have provide loose points for a flexible talk based show or a word for word script for a heavier news show.

 - Monitor lengths.
 Try to not have all your cuts and segments the same length.
 It is much more audibly appealing for the listener to change it up.
 Ie: 10 seconds followed by 5 seconds then 20 seconds etc.

 Your finished script will be written with clear indications of instructions, timing and inserts so that all parties involved can follow it.

 Great radio scripting will sound natural and with an excellent announcer it can even leave room for ad-libbing.
 Most listeners would be surprised at just how much of their favourite shows and presenters are using highly scripted material.
 Always keep in mind a few key ideas in order to write a natural-sounding script, who the intended audience is, the style of the station and the type of music being played.